 Fig. 4.1.1.
 Fuel is #2 diesel fuel.
 Injector tip to wall is 109 mm.

 The boundary of the spray is determined through image analysis.
 The penetration distance is defined as the distance along the spray axis to the boundary of the spray (Naber, 1996).
+Jet penetration from CFD is defined as a mixture fraction threshold of 0.1%.

 Recommendations for penetration measurements